-After two years in Australia, Dr Pippa returned to her roots.
-Now with a young family of the two-legged kind, she worked at a clinic where she first gained hands-on experience as an animal obsessed 14-year old.
-Happily, she still works there to this day, in a locum capacity.
-Pippa currently balances locum work with veterinary copywriting, providing easy to digest information about animal health, behavior, and training.
+After two years in Australia, Dr. Pippa returned to her roots.
+Now with a young family of the two-legged kind, she worked at a clinic where she first gained hands-on experience as an animal obsessed 14-year-old girl.
+Happily, she still works there to this day, in a stand-in capacity.
+Pippa currently balances stand-in work with veterinary copywriting, providing easy-to-digest information about animal health, behavior, and training.

 Empowering Pet Parents

-Dr Pippa works by the ethic "Do unto others as you would be done by yourself".
-This means providing an owner with the information they need to decide what's best for their fur-family member.
+Dr. Pippa works by the ethic "Do unto others as you would be done by yourself."
+This means providing owners with the information they need to decide what's best for their fur-family member.
 This is where Pippa's love of the written word comes in.
 By writing articles that decode complex topics, it demystifies pet health and makes for better care.

 Indeed, as well as talking with owners face to face across the consulting room table, Pippa writes as an advocate for animal health.
 She writes extensively for authoritative sites online, plus print publications such as the Veterinary Times, International Cat Care, and Your Cat magazine.
 Pippa has a special interest in the social history of pet care, which saw her giving a lecture at the Royal College of Veterinary Surgeons, in 2016.

-Dr Pippa also has an on-screen presenting live question and answer webinars.
+Dr. Pippa also has on-screen experience presenting live question-and-answer webinars.
 She has written numerous animal care courses and ghostwritten eBooks on pet health and dog training.

 Fur (and Scaly) Family

-A quick headcount shows Dr Pippa's fur family comprises three cats, one dog, and a bearded dragon.
+A quick headcount shows Dr. Pippa's fur family comprises three cats, one dog, and a bearded dragon.
 Animals are a source of great contentment in her life, so much so she decided a long time ago that a vacation wasn't nearly so enjoyable without them.
-This has seen the Elliott family traveling with a car load of pets and hubs riding shotgun on a motorbike because there wasn't room for him inside the vehicle.
+The Elliott family has been seen traveling with a car load of pets and hubs riding shotgun on a motorbike because there wasn't room for him inside the vehicle.